Zhangerr/zhangerr.github.io/resume2.md

 Product Safety Team

-* Integrated Javascript instrumentation into user remediation workflow to catch scripters
+* Integrated challenge into user remediation workflow to catch scripters with high precision
+* Actioned on over one thousand accounts per day by suspending spammers

 {: .date}
 Summer 2015